UDOOboard/Key-Docs/docs/03_Get_Started/00_Get_started_with_ESP32.md

 After speaking a long about technical specifications and boards components, let's start doing things in order to load firmware in flash memory of microcontrollers!

 Now we will install all **dependencies** and **frameworks**, in Linux-based and Windows OSs, for ESP32 microcontroller and start **programming** it.
-The framework we chosen is the official one, the [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/index.html), but several other frameworks can be used to programming the ESP32.
+The framework we chose is the official one, the [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/index.html), but several other frameworks can be used to programming the ESP32.
 Among the others the most used are [MicroPython](https://docs.micropython.org/en/latest/esp32/tutorial/intro.html) and [Arduino](https://github.com/espressif/arduino-esp32).
-Chose the one you prefer!
+Choose the one you prefer!

 ## Linux